 The main goal of this surgery is to provide a well defined chin to help give balance to the face creating a major part of one’s profile.
 When people look in the mirror, most focus on the size and shape of their noses, their ears, sagging jowls, or fine wrinkling of the skin.
 But even though few examine their chins with the same discerning eye, having a “weak chin” is certainly not an asset.

 If you’re considering mentoplasty, this information will help provide a basic understanding of what a mentoplasty can and cannot achieve.
 Because the combination of facial features affects each individual patient differently no amount of written information can replace a personal consultation with Dr. Gomez-Mendoza and his team.

-The following information is strictly the opinion of Dr. Gomez-Mendoza and his associates and pertains to mentoplasty and other cosmetic procedures of the face as performed by him.
+The following information is strictly the opinion of Dr. Gomez-Mendoza and pertains to mentoplasty and other cosmetic procedures of the face as performed by him.

 What is a mentoplasty?

 Mentoplasty is a procedure to increase the chin mainly in profile, but other areas of the mandible can be changed with small implants in the same fashion.
 In some cases mentoplasty is used to reduce a too prominent chin.

 Surgeons are often the first to suggest that changes in chin size or shape may enhance a profile as much as rhinoplasty.
 It is common for the facial plastic surgeon to recommend chin surgery in addition to nose surgery when the surgeon sees that chin augmentation is necessary to achieve facial balance and harmony.
 Fortunately, this is a relatively straightforward procedure that can make a major difference.

 A pleasing, balanced profile can be achieved by inserting an implant or moving the bone forward to build up a receding chin, or by reducing a jutting or too prominent chin.
 The result can be greater facial harmony and an increase in self-confidence.